-At June 30, 2018, \$560,982 of Certificates of Deposit were exposed to custodial credit risk because they were not covered by depository insurance or other instruments.
+At June 30, 2021, none of the Certificates of Deposit were exposed to custodial credit risk as all investments were covered by depository insurance or other instruments.

 Concentration of Credit Risk:

 Investments in any one issuer (other than U.S. Treasury securities and mutual funds) that represent 5 percent or more of total investments are as follows: